gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 However, the **regression line tells us nothing about the strength of the relationship**.
-Consider the three scatterplots in Figure \@ref(fig:Figure6-19): the left panel is the original *BAC* data and the two right panels have fake data that generated the same estimated regression model with a weaker (middle panel) and then a stronger (right panel) linear relationship between ``Beers`` and ``BAC``.
+Consider the three scatterplots in Figure \@ref(fig:Figure6-19): the left panel is the original *BAC* data and the two right panels have fake data that generated exactly the same estimated regression model with a weaker (middle panel) and then a stronger (right panel) linear relationship between ``Beers`` and ``BAC``.
 This suggests that the regression line is a useful but incomplete characterization of relationships between